Queensland Camping

 S.S.
 Maheno Shipwreck

-Just a short drive north of Eli Creek, about 10 minutes or so you’ll find the SS Maheno Shipwreck.
-Originally an ocean liner that had travelled between Australia and New Zealand, in WWI it was amazingly converted into a hospital and used in Europe.
+Just a short drive north of Eli Creek, about 10 minutes or so, you’ll find the SS Maheno Shipwreck.
+Originally an ocean liner that sailed between Australia and New Zealand, the SS Maheno Shipwreck miraculously transformed into a hospital during World War I and saw use in Europe.

-Today the Maheno Shipwreck is only partially visible with much of it engulfed by sand.
-Still, it is interesting to look at and makes for a good photo while you’re travelling along 75 Mile Beach.
+Today the Maheno Shipwreck is only partially visible, with much of it engulfed by sand.
+Still, it is fascinating to look at and makes for a lovely photo while you’re travelling along 75 Mile Beach.

 The Pinnacles